 The process of lead qualification cannot work on intuition, as you can’t merely guess which lead would end up getting converted into a customer.
-For this, you need a reliable sales-technology, and predictive analytics might give us that capability.
+For this, you need reliable sales technology, and predictive analytics might give us that capability.

-Predictive analytics is used to predict future events using the patterns from the past data.
+Predictive analytics is used to predict future events using patterns from past data.
 It deploys Artificial Intelligence algorithms based on Machine Learning and combines them with data mining techniques to scan massive chunks of data to identify these patterns.
-The insights from these data-driven forecasts can be used by organizations to determine the purchase behavior of their target audience.
+Organizations can use the insights from these data-driven forecasts to determine the purchase behavior of their target audience.
 By establishing the likes and dislikes of their potential customers, the companies would know how to maximize their profit.